The State of Environmental Science in Svalbard (SESS) report is an annual report published by SIOS.

 Calls for new chapters every second year

-In order to strengthen the role of the SESS report as main driving force for the science-based development of the observing system, the SESS report 2021 will include updates of previous chapters only.
-In the coming years, calls for new chapters will be issued every second year, starting with 2022.
+In order to strengthen the role of the SESS report as main driving force for the science-based development of the observing system, the SESS report 2021 will solely focus on updates of previous chapters.
+In the coming years, calls for new chapters will be issued every second year, starting with 2022 (update chapters can be submitted every year).
 Such, the recommendations and research needs of current contributions to the SESS report can be put in stronger focus and ways to implement actions better discussed.

 Issue 3, publ.
 January 2021